Course - Computer Fundamentals - TDT4160

 Course content

 The course will contain terminology, principles, and concepts for the construction and operation of different kinds of modern computers and other computer-related equipment.
-Basic methods, analysis, and design of sequential logic and finite state machines.
 Principles of how computers (and other digital machines) are constructed from combinatoric and sequential logic logic blocks.
-Short historical overview of the evolution of computer technology.
 Architecture (organization), operation, and realization of computers and computer systems.
-Construction of computers on different levels, instruction format, address modes, processor architecture and types, Hardware and software interface, connection of components, interrupts, busses, storage hierarchy, and cache.
-Examination of central computer technical equipment (peripheral units).
+Construction of computers on different levels, instruction format, address modes, processor architecture and types.
+Hardware and software interface, connection of components, interrupts, busses, memory hierarchy, and cache.
 A short introduction to distributed systems, embedded systems, parallel computers, new technologies, and new applications will be given.

 Learning outcome